 The new Audi A7 Sportback represents the new Audi design language to a great extent and delivers on the design promise made by the prologue studies.
-It embodies a new style of Gran Turismo, with dynamic lines and sporty driving experience.

 The Audi A7 Sportback is an athletic sculpture with a long engine hood, long wheelbase, and short overhangs.
 Pronounced contours emphasize the wheels, which measure up to 21 inches in diameter, and reference Audi’s Quattro genes.
 These genes determine the proportions of the vehicle’s body.
 The silhouette is defined by the dynamic roofline, which drops sharply toward the rear.
 Four figures delineate the sporty character of the large coupe: It is 4,969 millimeters (16.3 ft) long, has a wheelbase of 2,926 millimeters (9.6 ft) and is 1,908 millimeters (6.3 ft) wide, but stands only 1,422 millimeters (4.7 ft) high.